-See Chapter 11, "Updating Your Software," in Oracle Solaris Cluster System Administration Guide for installation instructions.
+For instructions on updating your software, see Chapter 11, "Updating Your Software," in "Oracle Solaris Cluster System Administration Guide".

-7 x86: (Cluster nodes) Set the default boot file.
+7. (x86 only) (Cluster nodes) Set the default boot file.

 The setting of this value enables you to reboot the node if you are unable to access a login prompt.